 5) The Farmhouse Scenes -

 After the Turtles get their shells handed to them at April's apartment, they all retreat to her old family farmhouse on the outskirts of New York City.
-As a kid, this entire sequence seems dull and pointless, viewing it as an adult makes it much more understandable.
+As a kid, this entire sequence seems dull and pointless; viewing it as an adult makes it much more understandable.
 The entire point of this section is to further develop character.
-Raphael is terribly hurt and unconscious, Leonardo is wracked with guilt for fighting with Raphael before he was injured and causing him to storm out of the apartment leading to his being ambushed by the foot, Donatello is constantly bickering with Casey Jones, and Michelangelo is trying to be his normal, wise-cracking self, or as much as he can possibly be.
+Raphael is badly hurt and rendered unconscious, Leonardo is wracked with guilt for fighting with Raphael and causing him to storm out of the apartment leading to Raph being ambushed and almost killed by the Foot, Donatello is constantly bickering with Casey Jones, and Michelangelo is trying to be his normal, wise-cracking self; or as much as he can possibly be.

 6) The Campfire -